At Ranworth all children, including SEND and disadvantaged, learn a variety of concepts and themes through studying a variety of aspects of art.

 What Art Looks Like at Ranworth Primary School

 Art skills and knowledge are progressive and build year on year.
 Each element of art is taught sequentially from EYFS to year 6.
-Children will get the opportunity to practise their sketching skills during every half term.
+Children will get the opportunity to practise their sketching skills every other half term.
 During this time the children will learn about a variety of artists.
 These artists will underpin the style of art the children will study.
 After learning about a particular artist, children will invest time in developing their arts skills in that area, with a clear progression of skills seen in their sketchbooks.
 At the end of the unit, children will plan and create a final piece of art in the style of, or inspired by the artist and reflect on the skills they have developed throughout the unit.
 Vocabulary will be explicitly taught at the beginning of every lesson.
 To facilitate children to know more and remember more key concepts run through the whole of our curriculum and opportunities to revisit previous learning are planned into every lesson.

 All art lessons/activities are designed and planned to include all children through a range of approaches.
 Lessons are planned to facilitate the best possible outcome for all children within the class.

 - Power - Impacts, influences and perceptions

 - Diversity - Ideas, contrasting points of view, styles, techniques and appreciation

 - Significance - Artists, artwork, periods of time

 When We Teach Art

 Sketching takes place during every other half term, this enables children to build their skills taught and acquired throughout previous years.
 During this time the children study a variety of artists and media.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art.